kennycason/cellular-automata-pokemon-types/README.md

 ## #2 Balanced N Type Simulation

-This demonstration is very similar to demonstration #1 except for more than 3 types of balanced Pokemon types will compete with eache other.
-The types are labeld "A" to "Z".
+This demonstration is very similar to demonstration #1 except for more than 3 types of balanced Pokemon types will compete with each other.
+The types are labeled "A" to "Z".
 The rules follow that "B" beats "A", "C" beats "B", ..., "Z" beats "A".
 In this simulation each cell is densely packed with no empty cell.

 ### N Types Convergence